ABOUT BENNIE BRISCOE...

 Every year, Philly Boxing History honors the best accomplishments of the local fight scene by awarding participants in various categories.
 These awards will also serve as a snapshot of the year's history and help to document the the story of boxing in the City as it unfolds.
 Award categories include "Philly Fighter of the Year", "Philly Fight of the Year", "Performance of the Year", "Prospect of the Year", "Rookie of the Year", "Amateur of the Year", and others.

-The Briscoe Awards Event is held every October to celebrate the previous year's accomplishments.
-The event only costs $5 and brings together the fighters, other boxing personalities, and the fans.
+The Briscoe Awards Event is held each year to celebrate the previous year's accomplishments.
+The event brings together the fighters, other boxing personalities, and the fans.

 Our awards were created by local artists in the likeness of Bennie Briscoe.
 These are no "off the shelf" trophies.
 Each award is handmade and only available to those honored by our organization.
 Currently, there are two awards, The Briscoe Statue and The Briscoe Medal.
 The Briscoe Statue, a full-body cold-cast figure of Briscoe in his iconic fighting pose, was created by Carl LeVotch in 2007.
 The Briscoe Medal, created by Michael Ajero in 2012, is made of solid bronze and features Bennie's profile on the front and the Liberty Bell on the back.